 ~ Mark hyman, m.d.

 Do you crave sugar and flour products, lose control, and eat more than you planned?
-Our brain sees sugar as a reward.
+These foods affect the exact same areas in the brain as drugs of abuse and trying to exert willpower can be just as hopeless for the food addict as it is for the alcoholic.
+It simply does not work.
+Our brain sees "sugar" as a reward.
 When we often eat a lot of sugar or flour, we are reinforcing that reward, causing it to be a difficult habit to break.
 Wikipedia defines "addiction" as a condition characterized by compulsive engagement in rewarding stimuli, despite adverse consequences.

 "Simple carbohydrates, such as sugar and flour, are easily converted into glucose - too easily.
 Consuming them sends a rush of glucose into your blood stream, creating a "sugar high".
 Then the glucose leaves your body as quickly as it entered.
 You crash and are just as fatigued and hungry as you were before you ate."